VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -storageDataPath string
      Path to storage data (default "victoria-metrics-data") -streamAggr.config string
      Optional path to file with stream aggregation config.
 See https://docs.victoriametrics.com/stream-aggregation.html .
-See also -remoteWrite.streamAggr.keepInput and -streamAggr.dedupInterval
+See also -streamAggr.keepInput, -streamAggr.dropInput and -streamAggr.dedupInterval
   -streamAggr.dedupInterval duration
      Input samples are de-duplicated with this interval before being aggregated.
 Only the last sample per each time series per each interval is aggregated if the interval is greater than zero
+  -streamAggr.dropInput
+     Whether to drop all the input samples after the aggregation with -streamAggr.config.
+By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
+See also -streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation.html
   -streamAggr.keepInput
-     Whether to keep input samples after the aggregation with -streamAggr.config.
-By default, the input is dropped after the aggregation, so only the aggregate data is stored.
-See https://docs.victoriametrics.com/stream-aggregation.html
+     Whether to keep all the input samples after the aggregation with -streamAggr.config.
+By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
+See also -streamAggr.dropInput and https://docs.victoriametrics.com/stream-aggregation.html
   -tls
      Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
   -tlsCertFile string